G-Core/product-documentation/documentation/cloud/virtual-instances/volumes/create-and-configure-volumes.md

 </alert-element>

-### Create image from a bootable volume
+### Create an image from a bootable volume

 You can create an image from a boot volume and use that image to create a new instance.

 1\.
 In the Gcore Customer Portal, navigate to **Cloud** > **Storage**.

 2\.
-Click the three-dot icon next to the volume from which you want to create an image.
+Click the three dots next to the volume from which you want to create an image.

 <img src="https://assets.gcore.pro/docs/cloud/virtual-instances/volumes/create-and-configure-volumes/three-dot-menu-boot.png" alt="Volumes tab with expanded settings menu" width="80%">